What Is a Pelvic Floor, Exactly?

 Pelvic floor muscle problems can contribute to painful, hard-to-talk-about medical issues, Dr. King told POPSUGAR.
 Urinary and fecal incontinence is perhaps the most well-known, caused by a weakening or extreme tightening of the pelvic floor muscles and thus a lack of control over the sphincters that control your bowels and bladder.
 Overall, pelvic floor issues can contribute to:

 It's also worth noting that people without vaginas have pelvic floors as well, though they seem to be most discussed in regard to childbirth.
-That's because vaginal delivery has the potential to damage your pelvic floor, explained ob-gyn Geoff Cly, MD.
+That's because vaginal delivery has the potential to damage your pelvic floor, explained ob-gyn Geoffrey Cly, MD.
 The muscles around the vagina "may not be able to contract as well or be as strong and supportive after pregnancy, and that is what leads to pelvic prolapse and urine leakage," he explained.

-How to Keep Your Pelvic Floor Healthy
+How to Strengthen Your Pelvic Floor

 Maintaining the health and function of your pelvic floor muscles isn't just a matter of doing endless Kegel exercises, Dr. King said.
 These will strengthen your pelvic floor muscles if they're weak, but that may not actually be an issue.
 Your pelvic floor muscles can also be too tight, she explained, which is a separate problem with different solutions.
 "If your muscles are excessively tight and hold trigger points, strengthening them can do more harm than good," she said, compressing the surrounding nerves and potentially leading to pain and incontinence.